cowrie/cowrie/docs/EVENT_PIPELINE.rst

 emit session-attributed enrichment events (``cowrie.virustotal.scanfile``, ``cowrie.reversedns.connect``, ...) through the legacy log path, attributed by the per-plugin session-table reverse lookup, and abuseipdb emits session-less operational events.
-Deleting the log observers would silently drop all of them, so before phase 4 these plugins need an emission path -- a dispatcher reference for enrichment events, or reclassification as diagnostics -- decided per plugin.
+These are events, not diagnostics: they must keep reaching every configured sink.
+In phase 4 plugins receive a reference to the ``EventDispatcher`` so an enrichment event is emitted once, session-attributed, into the same fan-out as everything else -- deleting the log observers before that would silently drop them.

 Calling patterns
 ================